thomasklbg/thomasklbg.github.io/_pages/about.md

 From 2021 to 2024, I completed my PhD at the [University of Oslo](https://www.mn.uio.no/ifi/english/){:target="_blank"} with [Christos Dimitrakakis](https://sites.google.com/site/christosdimitrakakis){:target="_blank"}.

 I work on reinforcement learning and related areas, including reward learning, preference learning, and game-theoretic approaches to problems in machine learning.
-Currently, I’m particularly interested in applying ideas from these areas to LLM post-training.